Alexandra Joner: Love Island

 Since 2024, Joner has been the host of Love Island Norge.
 She debuted as host in the series third season.

 Personal life

 Joner was in a relationship with investor Runar Vatne for ten years, before their separation in 2023.
 In March 2025, Joner went public on her relationship with Joachim Lindbo.
+In April 2026, Joner and partner Lindbo welcomed their first child, a girl, with Joner announcing the birth on Snapchat.